Skip to main content

 How to apply in Michigan without wasting time

 1. Use the right Michigan application.
-Start with MI Bridges or the paper Application for Health Coverage & Help Paying Costs.
+Start with MI Bridges or the paper health coverage application.
 Michigan does not require a separate MSP-only form.

 2. Enter Medicare information carefully.
 Include the senior’s Medicare number and whether Part A and Part B are active.
 Michigan policy says MSP review should still happen even when someone shows only Part A entitlement in Bridges.